 The Romans passed this way 1800 years ago when they built Dere Street through Lauderdale to link central Scotland with northern England.
 Since then Lauder has seen the passage of many armies moving both north and south.
-Today it is also a significant waypoint for those heading from south west to north east along the line of the Southern Upland Way.
+Today it is also a significant waypoint for those heading from south-west to north-east along the line of the Southern Upland Way.

-The original village was contained by encircling lanes that defined the edges and came complete with stout semi-defensible walls.
+The original settlement was contained by encircling lanes that defined the edges and came complete with stout semi-defensible walls.
 These are now called Castle Wynd and Manse Road: at some point their residents thought these better names than the original Upper Backside and Lower Backside.

 While the Town Hall dominates the southern end of the Market Place, its eastern side is most notable for the three storey Black Bull Hotel.
 This coaching inn was built in the 1700s and extended in the 1800s.
 This offers some of the best bar meals you are likely to find anywhere: and is understandably popular as a result.